jonasingi02/s3/readme.txt

  *  and the timing results.
 (Do not count the time to generate the N
  *  points or to read them in from standard input.)
  **********************************************************************/
-The expcected running time can be calculated by knowing the time complexity which is O(NlogN) N      |  Time_empirical
+The expcected running time can be calculated by knowing the time complexity which is ~(NlogN) N      |  Time_empirical
 10          0.001
 100         0.001